sahilvora10/sahilvora10.github.io/_posts/2023-08-02-ijcai_best.md

 ---
 layout: post
-title: Recieved Best Paper Award at 1st International Workshop on GLOW at IJCAI 2023 Macao.
+title: Received the Best Paper Award at the 1st International Workshop on GLOW at IJCAI 2023 in Macao.
 date: 2023-08-20 14:37:00-0400
 description: an example of how to use Bootstrap Tables
 tags: formatting tables